iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 in the top left and the Information section will be populated with information about the connectd motor.
 The image below shows an example of what the Control Center will look like when connecting to a Vertiq 8108.

+.. warning:: Before proceeding any further, check that the firmware style indicates this motor is using speed firmware.
+    This tutorial is only intended for speed firmware, and not for position firmware.

 .. figure:: ../_static/tutorial_images/control_center_tutorial/connected_control_center.JPG
     :align: center
     :alt: Control Center Connected to 8108